LongchaoDa/SegmentAsYouWish/README.md

 **Step 2 and 3: Train the Canonicalizer**

-To train the FLanS together with Canonicalizer, run the following command:
+To train the our model together with Canonicalizer, run the following command:
 ```bash
 python main_train_three_stage_ddp.py --config configs/train_config_main.yaml
 ```